abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 **Aligned Memory**

 Note, in the earlier memory code (either read instruction only or read-write memory modules), modules are written in a parameter way so that we can modify the data width, address width, and depth of those data areas.
 A valid address is mapped to the data, it is parameterized to have a certain data width in that module instance.

 In the memory blocks, each byte should be addressable separately, not specifically 2 bytes, four bytes, or 8 bytes.
-Memory blocks like *SRAM, RAM, ROM, flash memory, etc,* are not just designed for one specific architecture style but more for a general case.
+Memory blocks like *SRAM, RAM, ROM, flash memory, etc,* are not just designed for one specific architectural style but more for a general case.

-So let's work on the aligned memory space module, the code is available in the subfolder with test bench
+So let's work on the aligned memory space module (in little-endien), the code is available in the subfolder *processorBlocks* with the test bench

 ```verilog